-Colonoscopy is one method of screening for colorectal cancer.
+Colonoscopy is a method of screening for colorectal cancer.
 Doctors can also use a range of other invasive and noninvasive alternatives for screening.

 Alternatives to colonoscopy include sigmoidoscopy, which is a less invasive form of colonoscopy, and noninvasive methods, such as stool sample testing.

 Below, we look at the various tests that doctors use to check for colorectal cancer.
 We also outline the official recommendations for screenings.

 Medical professionals use colonoscopy to check the large intestine for abnormalities, often when screening for colorectal cancer.